Teksta versija

 Section 23.
 Types of Decisions of the Managing Authority and the Co-operation Institution

-(1) If a project applicant is a natural or legal person, a decision of the managing authority and co-operation institution is an administrative act.
+(1) If a project applicant is the natural or legal person, a decision of the managing authority and co-operation institution shall be an administrative act.

-(2) If a project applicant is an institution of direct or indirect administration, a derived public person, or another State institution, the decision of the managing authority and the co-operation institution is not an administrative act.
+(2) If a project applicant is an institution of direct or indirect administration, a derived public entity, or another State institution, the decision of the managing authority and the co-operation institution shall not be an administrative act.

 (3) The decision referred to in Paragraph two of this Section shall be issued in writing and it shall contain the following parts: